gusadolfo123/siigo_api_test/docs/AccountGroupsApi.md

 > [AccountGroupViewModel] getAccountGroups()

-Gets a list of AccountGroups.
+Returns a list of account groups.

 ### Example